Miracleman: Critical response

 Tim Callahan of Tor.com ranked the Marvelman stories from Warrior 3rd in their "10 Best Comics Written by Alan Moore" list, stating, "Marvelman is based on a Captain Marvel analogue, with the cynicism of the 1980s and a dose of real-world logic smashed into its innocent shell.
 The opening few chapters provide a blueprint that revisionist superhero comics would follow forever after—the revelation that everything the hero thought he knew was wrong, and he may not even really be a hero to begin with—and the inky realism of Garry Leach’s drawings only helped Moore make his stand on behalf of smart, relevant, devastatingly powerful superhero comics.
-The fact that everyone who came after Moore took the faux-realism and the hyper-violence of Marvelman as its primary lesson isn’t Moore’s fault.
+The fact that everyone who came after Moore took the faux-realism and the hyper-violence of Marvelman as its primary lesson isn't Moore's fault.
 He did it right, and they just missed the point."
 Jason Rhode of Paste ranked the Marvelman stories from Warrior 7th in their "10 Best Alan Moore Comics of All Time" list, asserting, "All Moore ever did was take comics seriously.
 Their premises, their possibilities, their audiences.
-It’s strange to say this about a man who got kicked out high school for dealing LSD, but nobody has ever been a more faithful student than Alan Moore.
+It's strange to say this about a man who got kicked out high school for dealing LSD, but nobody has ever been a more faithful student than Alan Moore.
 Imagine a radical doctor who made their patients immortal.
-That’s Moore.
+That's Moore.
 The story of Michael Moran, who remembers that he is a superman, begins as a whimsical take-off on Captain Marvel, and ends as the story of a living god.
 Along the way, Moore reckons with issues of morality, humanity and the fragility of our world.
 After Marvelman, everything was possible."

 Reviewing Moore's whole run for Slate, Sam Thielman praised the series, noting "It’s remarkable how powerful the book remains in spite of its occasional unevenness" Gaiman's material also received praise; Oliver Sava was positive when reviewing the collected edition for The A.V.
 Club, calling it "a satisfying experience discovering a more intimate, unconventional side of the superhero genre."

-In 2022, Newsarama included Miracleman in their "Best Marvel characters left to adapt to the MCU" list.
+Sales

+According to Diamond Comic Distributors, Miracleman #1 was the 23rd best selling comic book in January 2014.
+According to ICv2, Miracleman #0 was the 19th best selling comic book in October 2022.
+Miracleman: The Silver Age #1 was the 22nd advance-reordered October-shipping comic book between August 12–18, 2022.